 Removing template data

 A map template predetermines the flow of your ideas with the help of a predefined scheme and auxiliary information.
 However, if you want to keep a clean and tidy mind map, you can minimize the template Guideline box (from the top right button) or you can choose to remove the template data.
-In this way, your mind map will contain only the facts and figures you considered relevant when you filled in the topics using the explanations from the dialog box.
+In this way, your mind map will contain only the facts and figures you considered relevant when you filled in the topics using the explanations from the Guideline box.

 The confirmation message 'Template data has been removed successfully.' will be displayed.